 Track employees, subcontractors and assets using NFC tags

-For many years now the codeREADr app has been used to read and validate NFC tags for event access control.
-We think that use case for NFC will grow dramatically as Apple’s NFC-enabled devices are increasingly used for event access control.
+For many years now, many have been using the codeREADr app to read and validate NFC tags for event access control.
+We think that use case for NFC will grow dramatically as many use Apple’s NFC-enabled devices for event access control.

 What we’re even more excited about is the increased use of NFC tags as a secure proof-of-presence technology, especially in the healthcare, building maintenance and security industries.
 We’ve been offering that technology since 2012 but adoption has been relatively slow.